linera-io/linera-protocol/CLI.md

     Don't include any messages in blocks, and don't make any decision whether to accept or reject

 * `--restrict-chain-ids-to <RESTRICT_CHAIN_IDS_TO>` — A set of chains to restrict incoming messages from.
 By default, messages from all chains are accepted.
 To reject messages from all chains, specify an empty string
+* `--grace-period <GRACE_PERIOD>` — The amount of time we wait for additional validators to contribute to the result, as a fraction of how long it took to reach a quorum

+  Default value: `0.1`